How to Remove a UCC Filing: The Essential Guide

 What is a UCC Filing?

 A UCC (Uniform Commercial Code) filing is a legal document that a creditor files to claim an interest in the debtor’s property.
 It is commonly used in business financing and involves collateral, such as company assets or bank accounts.
-These filings are public records and can significantly impact a company’s credit score and its ability to secure additional financing.
+The UCC-1 filing protects the lender’s interests for five years unless the lender refiles.
+These filings are public records and can significantly impact a company’s credit score and ability to secure additional financing.

 Uniform Commercial Code